Aethylred/dynaguppy/README.md

 Dynaguppy was developed to install on an Ubuntu 12.04 LTS server and set it up as a Puppet Master, other distributions should work, but have not yet been tested.

 1. Start with a fresh server install with network and hostname configured, and login as root.
-1. Install puppet, any version after 2.6 is sufficient as Dynaguppy will upgrade to 3.3.2 by default:
+1. Install puppet and rubygems, any version after 2.6 is sufficient as Dynaguppy will upgrade to 3.3.2 by default:
 ```
-$ apt-get install puppet
+$ apt-get install puppet rubygems
 ```
 1. Install git:
 ```